 velocity.
 But, we can give it as many arguments as we want.
 Let’s add one more parameter to its definition so that it can tell us whether or not our horizontal speed is fast enough to stay in an orbit.

-elm-examples in the root directory (
+src directory which is located in the root directory (

-Playground.elm.
-We will use this file to experiment with various concepts in Elm.
+Playground.elm file to experiment with various concepts in Elm.
 Here is how the directory structure should look like so far.

 - Elm style conventions dictate that filenames are also written in Camel Case.
 Unlike constants, the first letter in a filename should be written in uppercase though.
 The first letter of each subsequent concatenated word should be capitalized.
 Elm doesn’t throw an error if we don’t follow this convention, but there is no reason not to follow it.

 Put the following code in

 The first two lines define a new module called

 import yet; we’ll cover them later.
 Next is our function